Festival Camping

 Looking After Number One

-When there are so many people all gathered in one place in what is somewhat of a surreal environment, you should look after yourself even more than you'd normally do.
+When there are so many people all gathered in one place in what is somewhat of a surreal environment, you should look after yourself even more than you’d normally do.
 Keep your eye out for petty thieves and trouble causers and keep clear of situations which could get out of hand.
-Unprotected sex and problems caused by drug taking and spiked drinks can all ruin your experience and could even have more unpleasant ramifications beyond just the festival.
+Unprotected sex and problems caused by drug taking and spiked drinks can all ruin your experience, and could even have more unpleasant ramifications beyond just the festival.

-However, providing you take the necessary precautionary measures and don't completely lose all your inhibitions, a festival camping experience can be something exhilarating to look back on and to tell the grandkids about in years to come.
+Most festivals these days have their own websites, so visit these before you go to find out about any useful advice and tips.
+However, providing you take the necessary precautionary measures and don’t completely lose all your inhibitions, a festival camping experience can be something exhilarating to look back on and to tell the grandkids about in years to come.